emojicode/emojicode.github.io/src/reference/classes.md

 Example:

-    🍩 🎱
+    🍩 🌍 💻

-This calls the 🎱 class method on the class 🐪 in namespace 🕚.
+This calls the class method 🌍 on the class 💻. 💻 is a class defined in the s package.
+The 🌍 method will return the *current working directory*.

 ## 🐀 This Class